 Setting up subversion

 As Subversion is open source software, it is available freely on the internet.
 It also comes by default in many Linux installations and is already available on machines.
-To confirm if SVN is available on current machine use following command
+To confirm if SVN is available on the current machine, use the following command

-For RPM-based GNU/Linux systems yum command is used for SVN installation while for Debian based GNU/Linux systems apt command is used.
-To create a new repository, on a server we need to install Apache httpd module and svnadmintool.
+For RPM-based GNU/Linux systems, the yum command is used for SVN installation, while for Debian based GNU/Linux systems, the apt command is used.
+To create a new repository on a server, we need to install the Apache httpd module and svnadmintool.

-Now, if you are looking for a job that is related to SVN then you need to prepare for the 2020 SVN Interview Questions.
-It is true that every interview is different as per the different job profiles.
-Here, we have prepared the important SVN Interview Questions and Answers which will help you get success in your interview.
+If you are looking for a job related to SVN, you need to prepare for the 2022 SVN Interview Questions.
+Every interview is indeed different as per the different job profiles.
+Here, we have prepared the important SVN Interview Questions and Answers, which will help you succeed in your interview.

-In this 2020 SVN Interview Questions article, we shall present 10 most important and frequently asked SVN interview questions.
+In this 2022 SVN Interview Questions article, we shall present the 10 most important and frequently asked SVN interview questions.
 These questions are divided into two parts are as follows:

 Part 1 – SVN Interview Questions (Basic)